delendum-xyz/zk-knowledge/README.md

 #### Conventional optimizations

 - In the scalar multiplication code, we would suggest looking into windowing
-- We could also leverage the fact that in EdDSA, one of the multiplications is by a constant generator
+- If we’re checking an ECDSA or EdDSA signature, we can leverage the fact that one of the multiplications has a fixed base, enabling various preprocessing tricks
-- Some curves like secp256k1 support the [GLV endomorphism](https://link.springer.com/chapter/10.1007/3-540-44647-8_11), which allows us to split a curve multiplication into two smaller ones
+- Curve-specific: secp256k1 supports the [GLV endomorphism](https://link.springer.com/chapter/10.1007/3-540-44647-8_11), for example, which allows us to split a curve multiplication into two smaller ones, opening the door to multi-scalar multiplication methods such as Yao’s

 ### Suggestions